 How to Add Images to PowerPoint Slides in Java

-Images in Aspose.Slides FOSS are embedded as picture frames, shapes that hold an image and can be positioned, resized, and styled like any other shape.
+This guide shows how to add images to PowerPoint slides using Aspose.Slides FOSS for Java.
+Images are embedded as picture frames by calling slide.getShapes().addPictureFrame().
 The image data is stored once in the prs.getImages() collection and referenced by the frame.

 Prerequisites